 You can log into your Cisco Firepower using your organization’s login page e.g. https://vpn.example.com.
 Select the connection profile and click Logon.
-This redirects to the Duo Single Sign-On login page.
-Enter your primary directory logon information, approve Duo two-factor authentication, and get redirected back to the Cisco Firepower site after authenticating.
+This redirects you to Duo Single Sign-On to begin authentication.

 You can also log into Cisco Firepower using Duo Central, our cloud-hosted portal which allows users to access all of their applications in one spot.
 Link to Cisco Firepower in Duo Central by adding it as an application tile.
 Once the tile has been added, log into Duo Central and click the tile for Cisco Firepower.

 Cisco AnyConnect mobile or desktop apps require version 4.6 or higher.
 Select your connection profile from your AnyConnect client and click Login.
 You will be redirected to authenticate to Duo Single Sign-On.

 Congratulations!
 Your Cisco Firepower users now authenticate using Duo Single Sign-On.